 The Armstrong campus in Savannah houses the Sustainable Aquaponics Research Center (SARC), an innovative facility where faculty and students draw upon best practices to improve the sustainability and profitability of soilless farming.
 Both campuses have active offices of Undergraduate Research, which promote many forms of collaborative research between faculty and undergraduate students and encourage participation in grant competitions and research symposia.

 Army ROTC Eagle Battalion

-The Army ROTC Eagle Battalion – housed in a new Military Science building in Statesboro and near the award-winning Military Resource Center on the Armstrong campus – is one of the largest non-military college Army ROTC programs in the southeast.
+The Army ROTC Eagle Battalion is one of the largest non-military college Army ROTC programs in the Southeast.
 Additionally, the Army ROTC Nursing program is among the largest in the nation.

 The COSM Office of Academic Advising and the Pre-Health Professional Programs provides advising and coaching for all students.
 The office also provides additional guidance for students planning for careers as physician assistants, or in the fields of dentistry, medicine, optometry, pharmacy, and veterinary medicine.
 On the Armstrong campus, the advising and coaching services are housed in the Student Success Center and on the Statesboro Campus, they are housed on the lower-level of the Engineering Building.

 Additionally, the Armstrong campus SMART center provides access to free tutoring for most core and lower-level majors COSM courses.
 Come visit us in the Armstrong Science Center, Room 132.